 These cranberry lemon scones are light and fluffy, just like you’d expect from your favourite bakery.
 Topped with a lemon drizzle, these scones are perfect for breakfast or with a cup of afternoon tea.

 There is something special about a perfect scone.
-They are buttery and flakey and there are endless varieties.
+They are buttery and flaky and there are endless varieties.

 These scones are loaded with fresh cranberries and lemon zest and then, to take them over the top, they are coated in a tangy lemon drizzle.

 I like to make these as large wedges and I get eight scones out of a batch.
-If you don’t want large scones (though I don’t know why you wouldn’t) you can cut these smaller without any issues.
+If you don’t want large scones you can cut these smaller without any issues.

-These scones are great served warm with some butter or preserves.
+These scones are great served warm with some butter or preserves, especially some homemade Lemon Jam.
 I think they make a perfect breakfast, but they are also pretty good for an afternoon snack with a cup of tea.

 Either way, you can’t go wrong.